 We are grateful to Maria Marta Casinelli for her excellent technical assistance.
 This work was supported by CONICET, Fundación René Barón, and Academia Nacional de Medicina, Buenos Aires city, Argentina.

-Ethical Statement: This study is included within the framework of the project whose number of minutes is 92/November 10/2016.
+Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
+Institutional ethical approval was waived.
+This study is included within the framework of the project whose number of minutes is 92/November 10/2016.
 Written informed consent was obtained from the patient for publication of this manuscript and any accompanying images.

 - Sadler JE, Mannucci PM, Berntorp E, et al. Impact, diagnosis and treatment of von Willebrand disease.
 Thromb Haemost 2000;84:160-74.
 [PubMed]

 - Bowman M, Hopman WM, Rapson D, et al. The prevalence of symptomatic von Willebrand disease in primary care practice.
 J Thromb Haemost 2010;8:213-6.
 [Crossref] [PubMed]